numba/numba/docs/source/extending/overloading-guide.rst

 ================

 Let's assume that you have a module called ``mymodule.py`` which implements a single a function called ``set_to_x``:

 .. literalinclude:: mymodule.py

 Usually, you use this function to set all elements of a NumPy array to a specific value.
-Now, you do some profiling and you realize, that our function might be a bit slow.
+Now, you do some profiling and you realize that our function might be a bit slow.

 .. code:: pycon